What awaits Brittney Griner in Russian penal colony?

 Until that happens, her life inside a Russian jail will certainly not be easy, and she will likely endure conditions as regular as any other inmate.

 Griner lost her appeal against her drug conviction in early November and was then moved out of a Moscow detention centre to a penal colony.
 But it is only now that we have an idea where she is.
-A source has told Reuters news agency she is being held at a women's penal colony in the remote village of Yavas in Mordovia, 500km (310 miles) south-east of the capital.
+A source has told Reuters news agency she is being held at the IK-2 women's penal colony in the remote village of Yavas in Mordovia, 500km (310 miles) south-east of the capital.

 The phrase penal colony revives memories of the deadly Gulag of the Soviet era, but in this case it simply refers to a prison - with several rows of low-rise buildings housing communal barracks for inmates and separate structures housing workshops for inmates.